Uncertainty Prediction for Deep Sequential Regression Using Meta Models

 The two common steps were performed.
-At test time, the model was run 10 times per each test sequence to obtain the mean prediction and standard deviation. \paragraph{GARCH:} The GARCH model from Section \ref{Sec:GARCH} is used with $p=q=5$.
+At test time, the model was run 10 times per each test sequence to obtain the mean prediction and standard deviation. \subparagraph{GARCH:} The GARCH model from Section \ref{Sec:GARCH} is used with $p=q=5$.
 The lag value was determined using an autocorrelation chart showing attenuation at lags $>5$.
 We only apply this baseline to the MITV dataset as it provides a contiguous time series.
 The model parameters were trained using the DEV2 partition.

 Throughout the experiments, the size of each LSTM cell was kept fixed at 32 for the base encoder/decoder, and at 16 for the meta decoder.
 The base sizing has been largely driven by our preliminary study showing it suffices in providing accurate base predictions.